 If they really wanted to do this joke again, why not just bring back Jigglypuff?
 It would make about as much sense as a random singing Marill, who, like Azumarill in Pikachu’s Summer Festival, should really not know Sing naturally except on the off-chance it was bred by a Pokemon who knew Sing naturally – one of those breeding possibilities being, coincidentally enough, Jigglypuff.

 Wait a second, I say they did this joke three times?
 Oh silly me.
 I meant to say they technically do this FOUR TIMES.
 Later, when they’re wandering around a cave, Meowth and the others find a block of ice with a bunch of fruit in it.
 I had become conditioned to the image of fruit, so the hairs on the back of neck instantly stood up.
-They quickly look around for Marill, but when they see he’s not around, Meowth Fury Swipes the fruit free.
+They quickly look around for Marill, but when they see it’s not around, Meowth Fury Swipes the fruit free.

 Wonder what happens nex–